SERVIR/ClimateSERV2/README.md

 NOTE: Directory for the sock must be created and owned by nginx user.

-You should now be able to start the application using the service, however we will setup some alias commands to make things a bit easier, as permissions sometimes get in the way.
+You should now be able to start the application using the service, however we will set up some alias commands to make things a bit easier, as permissions sometimes get in the way.
 To create these you can create a new file located at /etc/profile.d/ and name it climateserv_alias.sh.
-Add the alias commands you would like from below
+Add the alias commands you would like from below.
+If you chose to use a different structure for the application, you will have to update the paths below.

 ### Suggested server aliases
 ```